Ricardonacif/pg-boss/docs/readme.md

 ## `getJobById(id, options)`

 Retrieves a job with all metadata by id in either the primary or archive storage.

+## `getjobbysingletonkey-options(id, options)`

+Retrieves a job with all metadata by the unique key passed as singletonKey option during enqueueing in either the primary or archive storage.

 ## `deleteQueue(name)`